rubengc/edd-user-profiles/readme.txt

 1. EDD Wish Lists
 1. EDD Downloads Lists

-Also includes toggleable options to override Wordpress author url (to use the user profile url instead) and EDD FES vendor shop url
+Includes toggleable options to override Wordpress author url (to use the user profile url instead) and EDD FES vendor shop url.

+Also has support SEO by Yoast plugin.

 There's a [GIT repository](https://github.com/rubengc/edd-user-profiles) too if you want to contribute a patch.